wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2022-11-20-immutable-datastructures-reduction.md

   thumb: immutable-datastructures-reduction_400x150.jpg
 ---

-# Immutable data structures and reduction in Raku

 For [a little compiler](https://wimvanderbauwhede.github.io/articles/uxntal-to-C/) I've been writing, I felt increasingly the need for immutable data structures to ensure that nothing was passed by references between passes.
 I love Perl and Raku but I am a functional programmer at heart, so I prefer map and reduce over loops.
 It bothered me to run reductions on a mutable data structure.
 So I made [a small library](https://codeberg.org/wimvanderbauwhede/nito/src/branch/main/lib/ImmutableDatastructureHelpers.rakumod) to make it easier to work with immutable maps and lists.

 A reduction combines all elements of a list into a result.
 A typical example is the sum of all elements in a list.
 According to the Raku docs, `reduce()` has the following signature